aptos-labs/aptos-core/developer-docs-site/docs/move/book/functions.md

 ## Inline Functions

-Inline functions are functions whose bodies are expanded in-place at the caller location during compile time.
+Inline functions are functions whose bodies are expanded in place at the caller location during compile time.
-Thus, inline functions do not appear in Move bytecode as a separate function: all calls to them are expanded away by the compiler.
+Thus, inline functions do not appear in Move bytecode as a separate functions: all calls to them are expanded away by the compiler.
-They allow to save gas and may lead to faster execution.
+In certain circumstances, they may lead to faster execution and save gas.
-However, users should be aware that they could lead to larger bytecode size.
+However, users should be aware that they could lead to larger bytecode size: excessive inlining potentially triggers various size restrictions.

 One can define an inline function by adding the `inline` keyword to a function declaration as shown below: